vdutts7/skills-not-mcp/README.md

 ## 📝About

-18 MCP tools from [pal-mcp-server](https://github.com/BeehiveInnovations/pal-mcp-server) converted to shell scripts.
+18 MCP tools from [pal-mcp-server](https://github.com/BeehiveInnovations/pal-mcp-server) -> shell scripts

-**why:** MCP schemas load ~500-2000 tokens per tool into context window whether used or not.
-18 tools = 10-30k tokens overhead before you ask anything.
+MCP schemas = ~500-2k tokens/tool loaded into context whether used or not.
+18 tools = 10-30k overhead before asking anything

-shell scripts = 0 tokens until called.
+shell = 0 tokens til called

 ## 💻How to build